-The strategy process consisted of two phases; respectively development of master brand platform and design of communication and marketing strategy for 2012-16 based in part on the master brand.
+The strategy development process consisted of two phases; respectively development of master brand platform and design of communication and marketing strategy for 2012-16 based in part on the master brand.

 The master brand platform was developed by the Head of Communication and presented to the Department of Communication during the process for comments and input.
 It is based on data from a valid and representative image and knowledge survey from January 2011, from 14 qualitative stakeholder interviews and an extensive study of the communication and brand landscape of the market/sector.
 The master brand was presented to and approved by the Management and presented to both department heads and faculty.
-Work continues to embed the master brand in the organisation, but this is a long-term process.

-The communication and marketing strategy (i.e. this document which includes the master brand) is to a great extent the collective effort of the Department of Communication - particularly in the sense that those responsible for each area of communication in most cases have written the section on their own area of responsibility in cooperation with the Head of Communications to varying degrees and as needed.
-As regards the form of this report, this means that individual sections may well differ in terms of terminology and structure - this is a conscious choice.
+The communication and marketing strategy (i.e. this document which includes the master brand) is to a large extent the collective effort of the Department of Communication - particularly in the sense that those responsible for each area of communication in most cases have written the section on their own area of responsibility, in cooperation with the Head of Communications to varying degrees and as needed.
+As regards the form of this report, this means that individual sections may differ slightly in terms of style and structure - this is a conscious choice.